 Did you use a vehicle for a nontaxable purpose, such as for farm work or off-highway business use?
 If so, you can likely receive a tax credit for the federal fuel taxes you paid for gasoline.
 All fuel in the U.S. includes an excise tax, and you can use Form 4136 to get it refunded on your taxes.

 51. Mileage reimbursement deduction

 If you had to drive for work in 2020 and your employer didn't reimburse your expenses for fuel, you can deduct 57.5 cents per mile by using the mileage reimbursement deduction.
 The deduction mostly covers fuel, but in some cases will cover your car insurance, parking, and maintenance costs.
 Your expenses must exceed 2% of your AGI, though.
 Fill out Form 2106 and Schedule 1 to take this deduction.

 Taxpayers who build a low-income rental building may qualify for this credit.
 There are multiple compliance and record keeping requirements to claim this credit, and some may differ depending whether the building was inhabitable before or after the Jan.
 1, 2008.
 Use Form 8586 to claim the low-income housing credit.

-For the most part, employers are supposed to take out 6.2% of your social security wages up to $8,239.80.
-However certain government employees and railroad employees don’t have to pay Social Security tax from their paychecks because they contribute to other types of pensions.
-This credit may allow you to recoup the excess you paid.
-Although if your employer withheld too much Social Security tax, you won’t be able claim this credit because your employer should adjust the excess for you.
-Use the Schedule 3 of Form 1040 to claim this credit.
-If your employer does not adjust the overcollection, you can use Form 843 to claim a refund.
+For the most part, employers are supposed to withhold 6.2% of your Social Security wages up to 8,537.40.
+However, certan high-income individuals may have paid more if they had multiple employers withholding Social Security taxes.
+This credit may allow you to recoup any excess you paid.
+Use Schedule 3 of Form 1040 to claim this credit.
+If any one employer withheld too much Social Security tax, you won’t be able claim this credit because your employer should adjust the excess for you.
+If your employer doesn't adjust the overcollection, you can use Form 843 to claim a refund.

 Want to learn more?
 Check out our guide to understanding taxes here.